JerryMain/applications/README.md

+# RIOT applications

-This is a repository for applications with RIOT
+This is a personal repository for applications made with RIOT.